bridgetownrb/bridgetown/bridgetown-website/src/_posts/2021/2021-05-30-embracing-ruby-in-0.21.md

 ### Webpack upgrades are now a piece of cake

-Thanks to a tremendous effort by core contributor Ayush Newatia, we now provide a canonical Webpack configuration automatically managed by Bridgetown within your repo and provide a clear integration point to add your customizations (should you need to).
-Check out this blog post by Ayush to learn more about how you can upgrade your existing Bridgetown sites to the latest Webpack.
-LINK
+Thanks to a tremendous effort by core contributor [Ayush Newatia](https://twitter.com/ayushn21), we now provide a canonical Webpack configuration automatically managed by Bridgetown within your repo and provide a clear integration point to add your customizations (should you need to).
+[Check out this blog post](https://binarysolo.chapter24.blog/bridgetown-s-new-webpack-cli-tool/) by Ayush to learn more about how you can upgrade your existing Bridgetown sites to the latest Webpack.

 Down the road, we anticipate a similar approach to new frontend bundling tools like Snowpack or Vite, as well as adding a flag so you can prevent initial installation of any frontend bundler.
 Stay tuned.